Gouvernathor/layeredimage2/README.rst

           attribute scarf # back part
           group arms auto
           attribute scarf # front part

+  These two layers need to be given two different sprites, otherwise the bottom one is pointless.

   You could manually provide the images used by the scarf attributes, but I find that tedious and tend to avoid it whenever possible, as it makes the code twice longer and it becomes quickly unreadable.
 Let's not do that.